Posted by Harvey Jones15 Jun 2024

 How does an ice hotel work?

 Ice hotels are actually enormous igloos, and as such they work on the same principle.
 They're large structures made of blocks of ice, inside full of elaborate pure ice furniture, bars, saunas and beds.
 It's a heat transfer thing – ice has quite a low thermal conductivity, as does the air.
-The ice structure stops heat being transferred to the surroundings, because the ice and the windless air are both excellent insulators.
-The buildings depend on sub-freezing temperatures and usually melt in summer, rebuilt again from fresh ice every year.
+The ice structure stops heat being transferred to the surroundings because the ice and the windless air are both excellent insulators.
+The buildings depend on subfreezing temperatures and usually melt in summer, rebuilt again from fresh ice every year.
 You'll notice the temperature difference as soon as you step inside.

 What is the temperature inside the ice hotel?